avf/mobile-app-dev/exercises/index.md

 	- Scope/Number of features.
 However, be careful, it's much better to have fewer features and have them work really well.
 - What you won't be graded on:
 	- Visual design.
 This is mainly a technical course, so visual design isn't super important.
 As long as UI elements are laid out properly and work on different device sizes, they don't have to look super fancy.

+## Code review

+During the lecture after the submission, we're going to do a short 1-on-1 code review session where you explain the code to me.
+You'll be graded according to your understanding of the code and the underlying concepts, not the code itself.

 ## Help and Support